technoweenie/technoweenie.github.com/_posts/2010-7-13-in-process-node-queues.md

 * [webserver.coffee](/code/2010/7/chain-gang-sample/webserver.coffee) is a silly web server that waits for a specified amount of time before returning a request.
 A URL like "/3/foo" will return in 3 seconds, for example.
 * [chain-with-dupes.coffee](/code/2010/7/chain-gang-sample/chain-with-dupes.coffee) shows what happens when multiple jobs with the same name are queued.
 In this contrived example, only the first, longer one is completed.
 The rest are ignored.
 * [chain-with-uniques.coffee](/code/2010/7/chain-gang-sample/chain-with-uniques.coffee) shows how Chain Gang handles more jobs than workers.
 They just sit in an array until a free worker can take it.

+On a side note, this is my first lib using [npm](http://npmjs.org/) (Node.js package manager).
+Type `npm install chain-gang` to get rockin'.